czbiohub-sf/scRFE/docs/source/index.rst

 scRFE is a python package that uses a one versus all random forest classifier with recursive feature elimination to identify the set of genes necessary and sufficient to describe the different features of your single-cell RNA sequencing data.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :hidden:

+   introduction
+   usingscRFE
+   installation
-   .. :hidden:
+   .. datasets
    ..
-   ..
-   .. introduction
-   .. usage
+Tutorial
-   .. installation
+   .. references